csubagio/alexa-language-shorthand/README.md

 wrote output file: ./example.json
 ```

 If you're working with the [Alexa developer portal](https://developer.amazon.com/alexa/console/ask), you can copy paste the contents of the generated JSON file into the JSON editor.

 If you're using the [ASK CLI tools](https://developer.amazon.com/en-US/docs/alexa/smapi/quick-start-alexa-skills-kit-command-line-interface.html), the simplest thing to do it store your `.als` files alongside the interaction model JSON files in the `./skill-package/interactionModels/custom` folder, and then compile them before doing an `ask deploy`.

+For more information on compiler options, see the command line help with `alexa-language-shorthand --help`

 ### White space
 ALS is a white space dependent format, much like a python or YAML file.
 Indented lines implictly relate to the first line above them that has less indentation.
 You can use spaces or tabs for indentation, as long as you're consistent from line to line.